 - 1.1.1 The Transport and Works Act 1992 (TWA) requires transport operators to exercise all due diligence, so staff who perform safety-critical tasks are not unfit to carry out work if under the influence of drugs or alcohol. - 1.1.2 The Act also prescribes the limits of alcohol permissible in blood, breath or urine.
-A person could be prosecuted under the Act if found to be above those limits.
-The railway industry in Great Britain has agreed to stricter alcohol limits because the limits contained in the Act could still impair the performance of safety-critical tasks. - 1.1.3 RIS-8070-TOM is the industry-agreed standard for testing safety-critical workers for drugs and alcohol.
-Part 2 contains requirements and good practice in developing, implementing, and reviewing a drugs and alcohol policy for staff who perform safety-critical tasks.
+An individual could be prosecuted under the Act if found to be above those limits.
+The railway industry in Great Britain has agreed to stricter alcohol limits because the limits contained in the Act could still impair the performance of safety-critical tasks.
+An individual found to be above these limits would be subject to disciplinary action from their employer. - 1.1.3 RIS-8070-TOM is the industry-agreed standard for testing safety-critical workers for drugs and alcohol.
+Part 2 contains requirements and good practice in developing, implementing, and reviewing a drugs and alcohol policy for staff who perform safetycritical tasks.
 Part 3 provides requirements and guidance to help transport operators meet their legal requirements regarding testing for drugs and alcohol contained in the TWA and the Operations and Traffic Management National Technical Specification Notice (OPE NTSN), including the stricter limits for alcohol permissible in blood, breath or urine.
 Finally, part 4 sets out requirements and guidance to support staff with the drugs and alcohol policy.